ansible/ansible/docs/docsite/rst/user_guide/playbooks_strategies.rst

 The ``order`` keyword controls the order in which hosts are run.
 Possible values for order are:

 inventory:
-    (default) The order provided in the inventory
+    (default) The order provided by the inventory for the selection requested (see note below)
 reverse_inventory:
-    The reverse of the order provided by the inventory
+    The same as above, but reversing the returned list
 sorted:
     Sorted alphabetically sorted by name
 reverse_sorted: